OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 The paramter input and the functions can be used to construct the program we are looking for.
 If you are struggling please have a look in the example data section `ProteinDigestor.py`.

-Now you can run your tool in the Anaconda Terminal `ExamplexData` ► `pyopenms`.
+Now you can run your tool in the Anaconda Terminal `ExampleData` ► `pyopenms`.

 ```bash
 python ProteinDigestor.py -in mini_example.fasta -out mini_example_out.idXML -enzyme Trypsin -min_length 6 -max_length 40 -missed_cleavages 1